-1½ cup shelled sunflower seeds
+1½ cups sunflower seeds (shelled)

-½ cup shelled pecans
+½ cup pecans (shelled)

-½ cup flax seeds, ground
+½ cup flax seeds (ground)

-½ cup dates, pitted
+½ cup dates (pitted)

-1 teaspoon cinnamon, optional
+1 teaspoon cinnamon (optional)

-1 dash sea salt, optional
+1 dash of sea salt (optional)

-4 tablespoon psyllium husk powder
+4 tablespoons psyllium husk powder

 1 dash vanilla

-1 sprinkle raw nut yogurt, optional but tasty and pretty..
+1 sprinkle raw nut yogurt (optional but tasty and pretty)

-1 sprinkle fresh mint, optional
+1 sprinkle fresh mint (optional)

-1 sprinkle strawberries, sliced
+1 sprinkle strawberries (sliced)

-place dough into pie pan and flatten to shape.
+4. Place dough into pie pan and flatten to shape.

-5. Using your hands, (a great sensual experience with your lovers) knead all the apricots in a bowl into a fine mush. depending on the ripeness of the apricots and your sweetness habits – knead also the dates into this mush. oh yes – also add the vanilla here.
+5. Using your hands, (a great sensual experience with your lovers), knead all the apricots in a bowl into a fine mush.
+Depending on the ripeness of the apricots and your sweetness habits, knead also the dates into this mush and also add the vanilla here.

-put mush into crust.
+7. Put mush into crust.

-chill to settle for at least an hour.
+8. Chill to settle for at least an hour.

-i had a few friends over – and they practically danced in my kitchen! one of them was non-raw and she said it’s the best pie she ever tasted!
+i had a few friends over, and they practically danced in my kitchen!One of them was non-raw and she said it’s the best pie she ever tasted!

-Now apricots are at the top of the list of pesticides… but these ones had enough quality assurance signatures… the orchard was neglected including the orchards around it (nectarine and lemon), the weeds between the trees where abundant and tall (no ground spraying), and most importantly – appx. one out of three apricots had the most beautiful worms dancing in it (usually inhabiting only one half).
+Now apricots are at the top of the list of pesticides, but these ones had enough quality assurance signatures.
+The orchard was neglected, including the orchards around it (nectarine and lemon), the weeds between the trees were abundant and tall (no ground spraying), and most importantly, approximately one out of three apricots had the most beautiful worms dancing in it (usually inhabiting only one half).

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2021 The Rawtarian.